SVAG-Bench: A Large-Scale Benchmark for Multi-Instance Spatio-temporal Video Action Grounding: Dataset Overview

 In summary, SVAG-Bench achieves a unique balance between scale and annotation depth: it is compact enough for efficient experimentation yet dense and diverse enough to challenge current vision-language models with realistic, multi-object, action-centric reasoning tasks.

 \textbf{Distinct Verbs (Action).} Since our task focuses on object grounding based on actions, the diversity of verb usage in natural language queries is a key metric in evaluating annotation quality.
-To quantify verb diversity consistently across datasets, we adopt a unified methodology to calculate the number of verbs:
+To quantify verb diversity consistently across datasets, we adopt a unified methodology:

 \begin{enumerate} \item We use the \href{https://spacy.io/}{spaCy} library to tokenize and parse all natural language queries, extracting all tokens with a POS tag of VERB. \item For sentences containing multiple consecutive verbs (e.g., ``a person stops walking''), we retain only the main action verb and remove the preceding verbs such as ``stops'', ``starts''. \item Verb diversity is computed as the number of unique verb lemmas across all queries. \end{enumerate}